Unkerpaulie/aclean/README.md

 A-Clean is a Django project for the management of a cleaning business.

+### Business operation

+When a new client is acquired, the first thing needed is to take the basic client information.
+For that client, we would then get the job information (a client can request multiple jobs).
+Each job will usually begin with a walkthrough where pictures, videos and notes of what needs to be done.
+The job record also entails the job description, estimated time (in days), which workers will do the job, and details like cost of supplies or equipment required.
+Once all he details and info is entered, a proposal entailing the scope of work, and an estimate and agreement form will be generated.
+Once everything is agreed upon, a start and end date is set, and the job is done.
+The client is invoiced, payment is received, and the transaction is complete.
+The system then allows for adding reviews for the job and workers.
+Anything that can be done to make the job more efficient or how we can expand the capacity of the business.

 ### Main project features

 - deployed and hosted online as a web app